 The opportunity to grow a business network is something well out of the reach of most college students.
 However, when you’re working as a freelancer, your potential network grows with each new client you interact with.
 Do a great job for a client, and they’ll use you again.
 If you continue to build that relationship, there’s no end to the possibilities that could open up for you.
 And let’s face it, sometimes it really is a case of who you know.

 Short of unpaid work experience, students are often not exposed to the industry they’re going to be joining until well into their degree, if at all.
 What if you have a natural affinity for a subject, but don’t want to pursue it to degree level?
 What if you think you’ve chosen the right degree, but when you enter the workforce realize it isn’t for you?

-Freelancing gives you the opportunity to test-drive a career.
+Side gigs give you the opportunity to test-drive a career.
 Let’s say you want to be a lawyer, you could give legal transcription a try.
 Naturally good with words but don’t want to study English?
 Give editing a go.
 Halfway through your graphic design course?
 Do graphics for a client and see how you find working for a real on a project goes for you.
 It’s all part of finding the right fit so that when you leave college, not only do you have an education in an area you’re passionate about, but you have hands-on experience in the field.